 The Takeaway From These Push Up Variations

-Have you been working on developing greater hand speed using push up variations?
+So have you been working on developing greater hand speed using push up variations?

 Do you have some innovative push up variations that you already include into your strength and conditioning?